Miolus/invitechecker-docs/docs/messages.md

 # Customize Messsages

-You can use the `message` command to customize messages sent on join and leave events.
+You can use the `message` or `config` command to edit your  messages.

 **Syntax**
 ```